muratk5n/thirdwave/en/0119/2019/12/civilized-to-death.md

 innate curiosity of students, and so on.
 Indeed, nearly every aspect of our lives (and our deaths) is distorted by a misinformed sense of what kind of animal *Homo sapiens* really is.
-Dr. Jonas Salk, famous for having invented the polio vaccine, put it memorably: 'It is necessary now not only to know thyself, but also to know thy species and to understand the wisdom of nature, and especially living nature, if we are to understand and help man develop his own wisdom in a way that will lead to life of such quality as to make living a desirable and fulfilling experience.' ...
+Dr. Jonas Salk, famous for having invented the polio vaccine, put it memorably: "It is necessary now not only to know thyself, but also to know thy species and to understand the wisdom of nature, and especially living nature, if we are to understand and help man develop his own wisdom in a way that will lead to life of such quality as to make living a desirable and fulfilling experience." ...

 <a name='nike'></a>